enkidevs/curriculum/General/Networking/application-layer.md

 **TELNET**

-Terminal Network[1], built as well on top of `TCP/IP` is a protocol that grants access to remote machines (hosts).
+Teletype Over Network Protocol[1], built as well on top of `TCP/IP` is a protocol that grants access to remote machines (hosts).

 Running on port `23`, `telnet` lets you log in and control a machine remotely based on the set-up permissions.